Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Estimation and Inference

 The update for $\gamma$ is less straightforward relative to the other parameters above.
 Following derivations in \cite{Nakajima_2013}, for each time step $t$, marginalizing over $\omega_t$ gives $P(\log(\omega_t^2) > \gamma) = P(\omega_t > e^{\gamma/2}) = 1 - \Phi(\frac{e^{y_t/2}}{\tau\lambda_t})$ where $\Phi$ is the CDF for standard normal distribution.
 From this we see that $\tau$, $\{\lambda_t\}$ and $\{y_t\}$ play important roles in identifying an appropriate range for $\gamma$.
 However, the full conditional distribution for $\gamma$ does not have a standard form.
-Despite this challenge, it’s important to learn $\gamma$ from the data, even in the presence of outliers, because it plays a crucial role in determining the location of the change points.
-After experimenting with numerous sampling schemes, including slice sampling and Metropolis-Hastings, we find that applying the Griddy Gibbs sampler \citep{Ritter_1992} was both simple and adequate for estimating $\gamma$ within the ABCO model, allowing one to choose essentially any prior for.
+Despite this challenge, it is important to learn $\gamma$ from the data, even in the presence of outliers, because it plays a crucial role in determining the location of the changepoints.
+After experimenting with numerous sampling schemes, including slice sampling \citep{Neil_2003} and a Griddy Gibbs sampler \citep{Ritter_1992}, we find that applying Metropolis-Hastings within a Gibbs sampler \citep{Nakajima_2013} was both simple and adequate for estimating $\gamma$ within the ABCO model and allows essentially any choice of prior.
 We further found that a uniform prior, $\gamma \sim \text{Unif}(\ell_\gamma, u_\gamma)$, worked well provided the range was tailored to the observed data, and we relate the lower and upper limits to the volatility of the $D$th degree differences of the observations.
-Specifically, we let $l_\gamma = \min\{\log[(\bigtriangleup^D y_t)^2]\}$ and $u_\gamma = \max\{\log[(\bigtriangleup^D y_t)^2]\}$.
+Specifically, we let $\ell_\gamma = \min\{\log[(\bigtriangleup^D y_t)^2]\}$ and $u_\gamma = Q_{q}\{\log[(\bigtriangleup^D y_t)^2]\}$ where $Q(\cdot)$ is the quantile function and $q$ is a fixed hyper-parameter specifying the choice of quantile.
+For most settings, choosing $q=1$ or the highest quantile produces a reasonable upper bound.
+However, for problems in which the shifts in signal is significantly smaller than the observational variance.